wdi-sg/gitbook-2018/05-express/express-auth/password.md

 Hashing is one of the cornerstones of all cryptography.

-We can create a number/string that represents the contents of something, without nowing what that thing is- we are translating the contents of something else into a standardized 12 digit number (for example) that has a very, very low chance of representing something else.
+We can create a number/string that represents the contents of something, without knowing what that thing is- we are translating the contents of something else into a fixed length number.

 ---